adeze/vscode-canvas/docs/user_stories3.md

     copying and pastetinf the content of the node is working, i mean comand a and comand c and comand v are not working at text inside the nodes

+     lets prepare this codebase for release as opesource, lets start with the icons of the marketplace , also tell me what do next